SachinPatel2707/externalSort/README.md

 This merging continues until we are left with a single run of disk blocks in secondary memory containing all the sorted records.

+Note: The record structure is { TransactionID, Transaction value, name, category }, so, the output is sorted on the basis of the second column.

 Github Repo Link : https://github.com/SachinPatel2707/externalSort